etherparty/eth-smart-contracts/README.md

 - [X] Fixed total supply

-- [X] Dynamic token allocation
+- [X] Dynamic token allocation (less than 10)

-- [X] Dynamic pricing rounds
+- [X] Dynamic pricing rounds (less than 10)

-- [X] Possibility to Burn unsold tokens or Move tokens to a known address
+- [X] Possibility to Burn unsold tokens or Move tokens to a known address (move allocation with 0 address as _to)

-- [X] Possibility to start or schedule start your crowdfund.
+- [X] Possibility to schedule and reschedule your crowdfund.

 - [X] Dynamic Vesting period